Mott Green: International recognition

-Fair Transport
+Fairtransport

 In 2012 the company delivered tens of thousands of chocolate bars to Europe on a sail-powered Dutch ship, the Brigantine Tres Hombres, operated by a company called Fairtransport.
 A team of volunteer cyclists in Amsterdam helped handle distribution on the ground.

 Mr. Green called it "the first carbon-neutral trans-Atlantic mass chocolate delivery."

 In 2008, 2011 and 2013, the Academy of Chocolate in London awarded silver medals to Grenada's dark chocolate bars.
 A documentary film about the company, "Nothing Like Chocolate," directed by Kum-Kum Bhavnani, was released in 2012 and has been shown at film festivals.

-Life and Death in Grenada
+Life and death in Grenada

 By the mid-1990s he had moved to Grenada, where he initially lived in a remote hut he had built himself.
 It, too, relied on solar energy, in part to power Mr. Green's passion for music.
 He was electrocuted while working on solar-powered machinery for cooling chocolate during overseas transport.